Smith Ideals of Operadic Algebras in Monoidal Model Categories: Smith Ideals for Operads

 \subsection{Operads, Algebras, and Bimodules}

 The following material on profiles and colored symmetric sequences is from \cite{yau-johnson}.
 For colored operads our references are \cite{yau-operad} and \cite{white-yau}.

 \begin{definition} Suppose $\fC$ is a set, whose elements will be called \emph{colors}. \begin{enumerate} \item A \emph{$\fC$-profile} is a finite, possibly empty sequence $\uc = (c_1, \ldots, c_n)$ with each $c_i \in \fC$. \item When permutations act on $\fC$-profiles from the left (resp., right), the resulting groupoid is denoted by $\Sigmac$ (resp., $\Sigmacop$). \item The category of \emph{$\fC$-colored symmetric sequences} in $\M$ is the diagram category $\M^{\Sigmacopc}$.
 For a $\fC$-colored symmetric sequence $X$, we think of $\Sigmacop$ (resp., $\fC$) as parametrizing the inputs (resp., outputs).
-For $(\uc; d) \in \Sigmacopc$, the corresponding entry of a $\fC$-colored symmetric sequence $X$ is denoted by $X\duc$. \item A \emph{$\fC$-colored operad} $(\O, \gamma, 1)$ in $\M$ consists of: \begin{itemize} \item a $\fC$-colored symmetric sequence $\O$ in $\M$; \item structure maps
+For $(\uc; d) \in \Sigmacopc$, the corresponding entry of a $\fC$-colored symmetric sequence $X$ is denoted by $X\duc$. \item A \emph{$\fC$-colored operad} $(\O, \gamma, 1)$ in $\M$ consists of: \begin{itemize} \item a $\fC$-colored symmetric sequence $\O$ in $\M$; \item a structure morphism $\gamma : \O \circ \O \to \O$, where $\circ$ is the circle product of $\O$ in \cite{white-yau} (Definition 3.2.3), explicitly: